-Please see the Garage Plan in Section 24.
+Please see the Paddock Plan in Section 24.
 Any competitor/team who has stationed themselves in the incorrect place in the paddock and has refused to move when asked by a BRSCC or circuit official, may be reported to the Clerk of the Course.

-Please park all private cars outside of the paddock area.
+Please park private cars outside of the paddock area.
 This will assist in making the paddock a more spacious and pleasant working area for all competitors.
+Private vehicles can park in the "Yellow Car Park" or "Airfield Car Park".
+The campsite will be available to competitors staying in their motorhomes overnight.